arcenis-r/cepumd/README.md

     instrument directly from the CE website
   - `ce_stub()` pulls the requested type of stub file (Interview, Diary, or Integrated) for a specified year.
-  - `ce_uccs()` collects the Universal Classification Codes (UCC) for a specified type of expenditure from a specified stub file.
+  - `ce_uccs()` filters the stub file for the specified expenditure category and returns either a data frame with only that section of the stub file or the Universal Classification Codes (UCCs) that make up that expenditure category.
   - `ce_prepdata` merges the household characteristics file (FMLI/-D)
     with the corresponding expenditure tabulation file (MTBI/EXPD) for a specified year, adjusts weights for months-in-scope and the number